ZoeLeBlanc/static_site_workshop/README.md

 Static sites are usually defined by what they aren't - namely web applications.
 This definition can be a bit confusing though because static sites still need to be hosted by a server and are written in programming languages that you might use to build web apps.
 Even more confusing is that you can still have dynamic, user interactive content on a static site through JavaScript.

-So is there actually any difference between static sites and dynamic web apps?
+So, is there actually any difference between static sites and dynamic web apps?

 While increasingly the two overlap, one of the main differences remains that static sites do not have live databases.
 You might still have data on a static site (a JSON file for example) but this data gets loaded with the website, not after the fact.